Skip to main content

 What does auto liability insurance cover?

 If you are ultimately determined to be at fault for a traffic accident, your auto insurance liability limits generally pay for damages and injuries you cause to other people.
-There other people are typically called the third-party because they are not part of your insurance coverage or policy.
-The types of damages liability insurance is designed for includes:
+There other people who are typically called the third party because they are not part of your insurance coverage or policy.
+The types of damages liability insurance designed for include:

 • Damage to property (mailbox, house, street sign, light poles, signs, etc.)